zbrox/iso_currency/README.md

 ## Features

-The crate has only two optional features:
+The crate has some optional features:

 - `with-serde`
 - `iterator`